Course of Study

 The IDSVA PhD program offers transformative international residencies that enrich the learning experience.
 Engage with fellow artists and scholars in diverse cultural settings.

-Readings in Kant, Hegel, Marx, Nietzsche, and Freud prepare the groundwork for Art in Theory Revisited.
+In this seminar, students learn how the aesthetic philosophies of the five foundational thinkers Kant, Hegel, Marx, Nietzsche, and Freud prepare the groundwork for Twentieth-Century Art Theory.
 In Kant, we see the critique of art as form; in Hegel, the critique of art as history.
-Marx and Engels extend the Hegelian project to the possibility of a social criticism of art as ideological discourse.
-In a similar vein, Nietzsche upends the logical schemes of Western metaphysics.
-Finally, Freud presents the possibility of a psychoanalytic critique of art.
+Marx and Engels extend the Hegelian project to the possibility of a social criticism of art as ideological discourse, showing how the historically conditioned forms of human praxis emerge from within the movements of the Hegelian dialectic.
+In a similar vein, Nietzsche upends the logical schemes of Western metaphysics (symbolized by Socratic logic, seen as a symptom of decline) in favor of instinctual life attitudes, postulating the primacy of aesthetics over morality.
+Finally, Freud presents the possibility of a psychoanalytic critique of art as an aesthetic representation of individual human subjectivity.

 Seminar III begins with a six-day intensive residency in Madrid, Marrakech, or Mexico City (alternating years).
 Besides attending seminars and lectures, students give seminar presentations on their fall seminar papers (702), conceived as formal conference-style papers meant to prepare students to be effective speakers and presenters in professional academic environments.
 Museum, gallery, artist studio visits, and guided tours offered by curators and museum educators supplement the weekly activities.
 Museum visits in Madrid include the Prado, the Reina Sofia, the Caixa Forum, and a day trip to the ancient town of Toledo, a historical example of multi-cultural coexistence through its medieval Arab, Jewish, and Christian monuments.
 In Marrakech, students visit the Museum of African Contemporary Art Al Maaden, the Medersa Ben Yousef, the Museé Yves Saint Laurent and Jardin Majorelle, the Berber Museum, the Palais el Badii, the Montresso Foundation, and Le Jardin Secret.
 In Mexico City, students visit the Anthropology Museum, the Frida Kahlo House, the ancient site of Teotihuacán, the Templo Mayor, and the Museum of Modern Art, among others.